How to Read QR Codes in Java PDFs with GroupDocs.Parser

 Frequently Asked Questions

-Q: Can I extract barcodes from images using GroupDocs.Parser?
+Q: Can I extract barcodes from image files using GroupDocs.Parser?

-A: Yes, the library supports barcode extraction from image files as well.
+A: Yes, the library supports barcode extraction from common image formats (PNG, JPEG, TIFF).

 Resources